 Monitoring must be lawful, transparent, proportionate and legitimate and there should not be other less intrusive means to reach equivalent goals.
-Prominent video surveillance signs are always a must.

-In 2017, the WP29 updated its opinion on data processing at work (Opinion 2/2017).
+Please note that the WP29 updated its opinion on data processing at work in 2017 (Opinion 2/2017) and that the AEPD is expected to update its guide on data protection in the employment context in 2019.